Mikulus6/Cultures-map-editor/documentation/formats/cultures_initialization.md

 Cultures initialization file `(*.cif)` is a file format used by *Cultures*, meant for storing textual data.
 Content of this file format is protected by cipher.
-Breaking it makes it possible to losslessly convert this type of file to plain text stored as a `*.ini` file.
+Breaking it makes it possible to losslessly convert this type of file to plain text stored as an `*.ini` file.
 Applying this cipher to a decrypted file also makes it possible to losslessly convert it back to original file format.
 In short, this means `*.cif` and `*.ini` file formats are bidirectionally interchangeable.